syncfusion-content/xamarin-docs/Xamarin/SfDigitalGauge/Getting_Started.md

 To learn more about obtaining our components, refer to these links: Mac and Windows.
 Also, if you prefer to manually refer the assemblies instead of NuGet, refer to this link to learn about the dependent assemblies for digital gauge.

 I> After adding the reference, an additional step is required for iOS and UWP projects.
-You should create an instance of the SfGaugeRendererin iOS and UWP projects as shown in this KB article.
+You should create an instance of the SfGaugeRenderer in iOS and UWP projects as shown in this KB article.

 I> For UWP alone, one more additional step is required if the project is built-in release mode with .NET Native tool chain enabled.
 You can refer to this KB article for more details.